MonashDeepNeuron/edu-handbook/src/setup/expectations.md

 -->
 You are also not expected to program completely by memory, but your explanations of concepts should be strong without reference to notes.

-## L&E Outreach

-1) Create an engaging slideshow presentation to demonstrate either: effective morph transitions, use of 3D objects, sketches, or any other creative PowerPoint techniques.

-2) Engage with a member of Education and ask questions to test understanding of technical concepts in the workshop.

-3) Read ethical principles of AI use, specifically Accountability, Bias, and Privacy.